top of page

 Beethoven, a man of no small emotion

 He’s the one who alienates half the dinner guests at your party, gets roaring drunk, makes a pass at your wife, breaks your $1,000 vase, and leaves with the prettiest girl at his side.
-That would be Ludwig von Beethoven.

-Beethoven did more than upset dinner guests at a party: he upset the world of eighteenth-century music: the music of Bach, Handel, Haydn, and Mozart.
-Critic G. B. Shaw explains: “The music of the eighteenth century is all dance music . . . a symmetrical pattern of steps that are pleasant to listen to even when you are not dancing. . . .
+Critic and playwright G. B. Shaw explains: “The music of the eighteenth century is all dance music . . . a symmetrical pattern of steps that are pleasant to listen to even when you are not dancing. . . .

 “Now what Beethoven did, and what made some of his greatest contemporaries give him up as a madman with lucid intervals of clowning and bad taste, was that he used music altogether as a means of expressing moods, and completely threw over pattern designing as an end in itself. . . .
-It is true that he used the old patterns . . . but he imposed on them such an overwhelming charge of human energy and passion (that he) often made it impossible to notice that there was any pattern at all beneath the storm of emotion. . . .

 “And there you have the whole secret of Beethoven.
 He could design patterns with the best of them; he could write music whose beauty will last you all your life; he could take the driest sticks of themes and work them up so interestingly that you find something new in them at the hundredth hearing: in short, you can say of him all that you can say of the greatest pattern composers (Bach, Handel, Haydn and Mozart); but his diagnostic, the thing that makes him stand out from all the others, is his disturbing quality, his power of unsettling us and imposing his giant moods on us.”

 The symphony, the concerto, the piano sonata, the string quartet--they would never be the same after Beethoven put his stamp on them.
-Mozart’s influence didn’t outlive the eighteenth century; Beethoven’s influence extends to our day.
+Mozart’s influence didn’t outlive the eighteenth century; Beethoven’s influence extends down to our day.
 Beethoven is the gold standard by which a composer’s work is inevitably compared.
 On any given night, Beethoven’s music can be heard in concert halls around the world.
 Every conductor with a recording contract, the first thing he records is Beethoven’s Nine Symphonies because they’re guaranteed to sell.

 Like his contemporaries Alexander Hamilton and the poet Lord Byron, Beethoven was a romantic.
 They’re a breed apart, and seldom understood.